brandur/sorg/content/nanoglyphs/009-connection.md

 I’m back in San Francisco after the holidays.
 As soon as I left Calgary, the weather there took a turn for the worse with lows around -35C.
 My narrow escape was extra fortunate as my body, now acclimated to moderate Mediterranean-esque climate conditions, would’ve buckled under the stress.
 But I do miss the snow.
 Depicted above is a small sample of some of the beautiful hoarfrost that the region sees regularly.

-If you’re wondering what in the name of all that is holy you’re reading right now, it’s a weekly newsletter called _Nanoglyph_, loosely written around the themes of simple and sustainable software.
+If you’re wondering what in the name of all that is holy you’re reading right now, it’s a weekly-ish newsletter called _Nanoglyph_, loosely written around the themes of simple and sustainable software.
 You may have signed up recently after reading the last edition on [Actix Web](/nanoglyphs/008-actix) and its optimizations a few weeks ago.
 If you want to eject and never see it again, you can [unsubscribe right here](%unsubscribe_url%).

 ---